 “We at UCLA have a particular obligation to address the human and social catastrophe that is playing out in our neighborhoods and on our streets every day,” says Ziman executive director Tim Kawahara.
 He says of Daylight’s team, “They have identified a market niche where financial returns and social impact intersect.
 These are the types of solutions we need in order to build our way forward.
 Daylight was incubated in our office and on our campus, so we have an acute stake in their success.
 Ziman will continue to support Daylight as they scale their PSH developments here in Los Angeles.”

-Comanor notes that affordable housing is expensive to build in Los Angeles.
+Comanor notes that all housing is expensive to build in Los Angeles.
 “The city’s Prop HHH innovation challenge offers us the ability to prove what works and what doesn’t, and then to apply these strategies to the next available funding source to maximize our collective impact.
 We’re just excited to be pushing forward in an industry with little innovation to date.”

 Sassounian adds, “We don’t need to be the only ones in the space.
 We’d be excited to see other developers adopt our model as the cheapest, fastest HHH project afoot and the best custodian of taxpayer dollars.”